bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/RNA_seq_Trinity.rst

 For easy setup of the workflow, including a sample dataset, use the following instructions for complete installation with conda:

+..
+Attention:: ``rnammer`` is not available with CONDA.
+To use it, you will have to install it and modify it `following the instructions here <https://github.com/Trinotate/Trinotate.github.io/wiki/Software-installation-and-data-required#rnammer-free-academic-download>`_.

 #.
 Create and activate a conda environment with all the required programs::